Click here to go to the main page

 Bleijerheide (L): H. Antonius van Padua (A.J.N.
 Boosten, 1929-1932)

 Bleijerheide was part of the St. Lambertus parish of nearby Kerkrade until 1966.
 Yet, it had a church of its own as early as 1882.
-That church belonged to a Fransiscan monastery founded by German monks who had fled from Germany during the so-called Kulturkampf.
+That church belonged to a Franciscan monastery founded by German monks who had fled from Germany during the so-called Kulturkampf.
 In 1912-1913 a new church was built, and in 1918 Dutch monks took over the monastery.

 Already in 1930 work began on a new church which would be big enough for 850 seats, instead of the 400 of the previous one, which was given a secondary role until 1966, when it was demolished along with the rest of the monastery.
 Bleijerheide became a seperate parish that year.

 In World War Two the church was damaged, but damage was limited.
 In the 1980's the church was restored.
 In 1992 an earthquake caused more serious damage to the church, which was repaired in 1994, followed by a restoration which lasted until 1999.
+The church was closed in 2023.

 Back to Churches in the province of Limburg